William Harrold

 William Ashley Harrold (born 3 May 1988) is an English professional golfer.

+Career

 Harrold played college golf at the University of Missouri.

-He turned professional in 2012 and played on mini-tours including the PGA EuroPro Tour and MENA Golf Tour winning three events.
+In 2012, Harrold turned professional.
+He played on mini-tours including the PGA EuroPro Tour and MENA Golf Tour winning three events.
 His first win on a major tour was the 2014 Belgian Challenge Open on the Challenge Tour.